Charlie9009/CI_MS1_MYGYM/README.md

 * Cant sign in to the page.
 This will be implemented in the future.

+* In Internet explorer, on the schedule page there are borders on some of the workouts.

 ## Deployment

 * *The site was deployed to github pages.*